TerranMechworks/mech3doc/docs/reader-archives.md

-# Reader archives
+# Reader archives / binary reader files

 Reader archives hold most of the games configuration in a Lisp-like list structure.
 Fair warning though that some of this information is duplicated inside `anim.zbd` files!

-Reader files have the file extension `.zrd`, which could stand for Zipper Reader.
+Binary and text reader files have the file extension `.zrd`, which could stand for Zipper Reader.
+Until 2022, I only knew of binary reader files.
+However, there exist [text reader files](text-reader-files.md), for example `DefaultCtlConfig.zrd`.

 ## Investigation (MW3)